If you’re struggling to pay your rent, we might be able to offer you a discretionary housing payment (DHP).

 What you can do to improve your situation

-For general housing advice, support to keep your tenancy or if you’re worried about becoming homeless you can contact our housing advice service.
+- Housing advice service - for general housing advice, support to keep your tenancy, or if you’re worried about becoming homeless.

-Our Welfare Rights service can advice you about benefits and check to make sure that you’re receiving everything that you’re entitled to.
+- Welfare Rights Service - for advice on benefits or to check whether you’re receiving everything that you’re entitled to.

-You may also be able to get some help through the Local Welfare Assistance Scheme if you're on benefits or a low income.
+- Local Welfare Assistance Scheme - for support if you're on benefits or a low income.